Jason Reynolds: Early works

 After graduating from college, Reynolds moved to New York with a classmate, Jason Griffin; in 2005, the pair self-published a collaboration, collecting Griffin's visual art and Reynolds's poetry, called SELF.
 The book earned the pair an agent and then a book contract.
 Four years later they published My Name Is Jason.
 Mine Too.: Our Story.
 Our Way, a memoir about moving to New York to pursue their dreams, expressed through Reynolds's poetry and Griffin's illustrations.
 They published the book with the HarperTeen imprint of HarperCollins, working with editor Joanna Cotler (after Cotler retired, she referred him to Caitlin Dlouhy, who would become the editor on his next seven books).
 In the meantime, Reynolds moved home to DC in 2008 after losing his apartment in New York.
-He worked at a department store—the Lord & Taylor in Wheaton, Maryland—to pay the bills, going to a Border's bookstore on his lunch break to see his book arrive on the shelf in 2009.
+He worked at a department store—the Lord & Taylor in North Bethesda, Maryland—to pay the bills, going to a Borders bookstore on his lunch break to see his book arrive on the shelf in 2009.
 Next, he became a caseworker in a mental health clinic his father directed.

 Eventually, Reynolds returned to New York, again working in retail while he applied to graduate school, unsuccessfully because of his college grades.
 Nevertheless, he began writing a young adult novel—"often while standing at the cash register when business was slow" at the Rag & Bone store he managed—spurred by his friend Chris Myers, son of Walter Dean Myers and himself an author and illustrator.
 Reynolds had told Chris he had basically stopped writing, but Chris pointed out that with his father aging (the elder Myers died in 2014), there would soon be a shortage of new works written about young black children, particularly black boys.
 He suggested Reynolds look at some of his father's old works, and The Young Landlords particularly connected with Reynolds; the work gave Reynolds the confidence to "write in my voice, use my tongue, my language, my style, and write a story.
-Before that I always felt like I wasn’t good enough because I wasn’t Baldwin, or Toni Mor, or Richard Wright." but after reading Myers's work, "the floodgates were opened."
+Before that I always felt like I wasn't good enough because I wasn't Baldwin, or Toni Mor, or Richard Wright", but after reading Myers's work, "the floodgates were opened."

-In 2014, Reynolds published When I Was The Greatest (with the Atheneum of Simon & Schuster), a young adult novel set in Reynolds' own neighborhood of Bedford-Stuyvesant.
+In 2014, Reynolds published When I Was The Greatest (with the Atheneum Books imprint of Simon & Schuster), a young adult novel set in Reynolds' own neighborhood of Bedford-Stuyvesant.
 For the work, Reynolds won the 2015 Coretta Scott King/John Steptoe Award for New Talent from the American Library Association.

 In 2015, Reynolds published The Boy in the Black Suit, about a child grieving the loss of his mother.
 It won a Coretta Scott King Honor from the American Library Association.